 5 Mistakes to Avoid When Planning a Trip to the Turks and Caicos

 Mistake #1 When planning a trip to the Turks and Caicos is planning on local public transportation

 Expecting good local transportation on the Turks and Caicos Islands is a big mistake.
 Local public transport essentially does not exist.
-When visiting, unless you are spending the whole time on a beach resort like Beaches and have round trip transfers included in your itinerary, you should rent a car to get around.
+When visiting, unless you are spending the whole time on an exclusive beach resort like Beaches and have round trip transfers included in your itinerary, you should rent a car to get around.

 There are limited taxis, and the other way to get around besides renting a car is with a tour company.

 Mistake #2 Packing too Much

 Packing too much for your visit to the Turks and Caicos is a common beach packing list mistake.
 While you may be used to a warm climate and think you will want an assortment of clothing, the humidity makes everything sticky!
 Even jean shorts are quickly uncomfortable in the Turks and Caicos.
 Opt for men’s amphibian shorts and bring a thin pair of dress pants (for fancy evenings) and for women, opt for sundresses.
 Don’t forget to bring Spanx or something else for under your dress.
 Your thighs will thank you!